UK challenger banks: who’s who (and what’s their tech)

 People can open bank accounts anywhere in Europe on their smartphone with Monese in as little as three minutes, Monese says.
 The account comes with a monthly charge of £4.95.

 The bank does not hold a commercial licence, meaning that at this time it can’t offer credit or loans.
-Instead it hopes to offer low-rate international money transfers as well as the ability to hold a number of currencies in the same account.
-In-store transactions, Monese says, will be free of charge, but ATM services and transfers abroad will come with a charge of 50p.
+It offers low-rate international money transfers as well as the ability to hold a number of currencies in the same account.
+In-store transactions, Monese says, are free of charge, but ATM services and transfers abroad come with a charge of 50p.

-In autumn 2018, it secured a $60 investment in its Series B funding round and announced the expansion into business banking.
+In autumn 2018, Monese secured a $60 investment in its Series B funding round and announced the expansion into business banking.

 Monese initially used Contis Group’s white-label infrastructure to provide bank accounts, transfer and card payment services, but has now switched to another provider, PrePay Solutions (PPS).

-This challenger bank positions itself as a “mobile first” bank.
-It will be offering a current account with a contactless debit card and a mobile banking app.
+Monzo was granted a full banking licence in early April 2017.
+It positions itself as a “mobile first” bank and has an online community forum for its users to “come to help build the bank of the future”.
+Monzo offers a current account with a contactless debit card and a mobile banking app.
 The mobile app’s standout features are intelligent notifications, instant balance updates and financial management.

-In June 2019, it announced a £113 million funding taking its valuation to £2 billion, as it aimed to expand to the US.
+In H2 2018, Monzo closed a funding round of £85 million and announced plans to raise further £20 million, and to launch a business current account.
+The following year, it announced a £113 million funding taking its valuation to £2 billion, as it aimed to expand to the US.

-It has partnered with Thames Card Technology for debit card production and personalisation.
+It partnered with Thames Card Technology for debit card production and personalisation.

-For banking ops, it decided to build its own platform.
+For banking ops, the bank decided to build its own platform.
 Technology used is mainly open source: Linux, Apache Cassandra distributed database (used by the likes of Apple and Twitter), Google’s Go (golang) programming language at the back-end and PostgreSQL relational database.

 The infrastructure is hosted on the Amazon Web Services (AWS) cloud.
 The bank’s two data centers are for interacting with Mastercard’s systems.